Wharfedale Ton – FAQs

 What mechanical assistance is there?

-Due to the unsupported nature of the Event, no mechanical support along the route will be provided but we will highlight the location of available cycle shops nearby.
+Due to the unsupported nature of the Event, no mechanical support along the route will be provided but it being Yorkshire you will never be too far away from an available cycle shop e.g. Harrogate, Wetherby, York, Otley.

 What if I get injured?

 This is an unsupported ride.
+We do however have one medical support car available on the course to deal with first aid issues.
 Injuries can occur or you may feel unwell at some stage or just absolutely shattered and have nothing left to give, we’ve all been there.
 There are stops at approximately 25 mile intervals but because we have no support vehicles, you would be well advised to plan ahead your own contingency arrangements.
+We strongly recommend you carry some money/credit card, in case you bike fails you and you need to take a train/taxi/or bus home!

 Is this a race?